William Blair Initiates Coverage on Ikena Oncology (NASDAQ:IKNA)

-Equities research analysts at William Blair began coverage on shares of Ikena Oncology (NASDAQ:IKNA) in a report released on Tuesday, PriceTargets.com reports.
+Analysts at William Blair initiated coverage on shares of Ikena Oncology (NASDAQ:IKNA) in a research note issued on Monday, Benzinga reports.
 The brokerage set an “outperform” rating on the stock.

-A number of other equities analysts also recently commented on the company.
-Credit Suisse Group started coverage on Ikena Oncology in a research report on Tuesday.
-They set an “outperform” rating and a $30.00 price objective for the company.
-Jefferies Financial Group assumed coverage on Ikena Oncology in a research note on Tuesday.
-They set a “buy” rating for the company.
+Other equities research analysts also recently issued research reports about the company.
+Credit Suisse Group assumed coverage on Ikena Oncology in a report on Tuesday, April 20th.
+They issued an “outperform” rating and a $30.00 target price on the stock.
+Jefferies Financial Group assumed coverage on Ikena Oncology in a research note on Monday.
+They issued a “buy” rating for the company.

 Ikena Oncology, Inc, a targeted oncology company, focuses on developing novel cancer therapies targeting key signaling pathways that drive the formation and spread of cancer.
 Its lead targeted oncology product candidate is IK-930, an oral small molecule inhibitor of the transcriptional enhanced associate domain, transcription factor in the Hippo signaling pathway.